sammarcus/kwk-level-2-lecture-012-jquery-ui-games-teacher-l2/README.md

 ![tic-tac-toe board](https://curriculum-content.s3.amazonaws.com/KWK/tic-tac-toe-board.png)

 While the required HTML has all been provided, let's take a quick look at `index.html` to make sure we are familiar with the lay of the land before we begin adding our logic.
 We have a board, made up of three rows, made up of three cells each.
-Those cells are empty to start, but we will populate them with either an 'X' or an 'O' when a player clicks on them:
+Those cells are empty to start, and we will populate them with either an 'X' or an 'O' when a player clicks on them:

 ```html
 <div id="board">